Researchers on the frigid shores of Hudson Bay are changing our picture of the prince of birds

 Apparently, territorial males can identify potential competitors at a great distance.
 Territory holders attacked intruding males over a mile from their cliffs.
 Often, when the defenders overtook the interlopers, the two entered into vicious physical combat.
 In several instances, we saw birds struck outright by stooping defenders.
 On other occasions, falcons locked talons and fell several hundred feet to the ground.

-The fall migration routes of four satellite-tracked Peregrine Falcons are shown at left in orange, green, purple, and blue.
+The fall migration routes of four satellite-tracked Peregrine Falcons are shown in orange, green, purple, and blue.
 Each dot represents where the bird was located during its journey.
 The short blue line plots the route of a falcon on its way north the following spring.
 Its transmitter stopped working.

 Data courtesy the Government of Nunavut

 In 1994, scientists placed satellite backpacks on four Peregrine Falcons at Rankin Inlet.
 The data transmitted from the backpacks allowed researchers to track the birds as they migrated to their wintering range in South America.
-Their routes are shown at left.

 One transmitter (green) stopped sending signals over the Gulf of Mexico, suggesting the bird died, but the other three flew to southern Brazil, covering an average of 8,900 miles.